OP-DSL/OPS/doc/opsapi.md

 ## OPS C and C++ API

 Both C and C++ styles API are provided for utilizing the capabilities provided by the OPS library.
 They are essentially the same although there are minor differences in syntax.
 The C++ API is mainly designed for data abstraction, which  therefore provides better data encapsulation and the support of multiple instances and threading (OpenMP currently).
-In the following both C style routines and C++ class and methods will be introduced according their functionality with a notice (C) or (C++).
-If there is no such notice, the routine will apply to both.
+In the following both C style routines and C++ class and methods will be introduced according to their functionality with a notice (C) or (C++).
+If there is no such notice, the routine either applies to both or might not provided by the C++ API.

 To enable the C++ API, a compiler directive ``OPS_CPP_API`` is required.